Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/behavioral-cohorts-api.md

     ```

-???code-example "Example request (click to expand)"
+???code-example "Example: Download a file for a request (click to expand)"

     This request downloads the file for request ID `Sf7M9j`.